Reactions to the George Floyd protests: Philanthropy

+A report by the McKinsey Institute for Black Economic Mobility "analyz[ed] the announced financial commitments of more than 1,100 companies and philanthropic institutions" up to May 2021, concluding "that companies have dedicated $200 billion to increase efforts toward racial justice since the murder of George Floyd on May 25, 2020" (with almost 90% of this sum coming from financial institutions), and that "Much of these funds are being committed to providing affordable housing, lending in low- and middle-income and minority communities, and community development.
+Similarly, an August 2021 Washington Post analysis found that "America’s 50 biggest public companies and their foundations collectively committed at least $49.5 billion since Floyd’s murder last May to addressing racial inequality — an amount that appears unequaled in sheer scale."
+However, it noted that "more than 90 percent of that amount — $45.2 billion — is allocated as loans or investments they could stand to profit from, more than half in the form of mortgages.
+Two banks — JPMorgan Chase and Bank of America — accounted for nearly all of those commitments."

-George Soros' Open Society Foundations announced it would make US$150 million in grants for Black-led racial justice groups, and US$70 million in local grants for criminal justice reform and civic engagement opportunities.
+George Soros' Open Society Foundations announced in July 2020 it would make US$150 million in grants for Black-led racial justice groups, and US$70 million in local grants for criminal justice reform and civic engagement opportunities.
 Its president said the foundations saw this as a way to harness the momentum toward racial justice, a moment it has been "investing in for the last 25 years”.
-According to the New York Times, the initiative will "reshape the landscape of Black political and civil rights organizations", signaling the extent to which race and identity have become the explicit focal point of American politics in recent years, and position Soros' foundation "near the forefront of the protest movement".
+The New York Times expected that the initiative would "reshape the landscape of Black political and civil rights organizations", signaling the extent to which race and identity have become the explicit focal point of American politics in recent years, and position Soros' foundation "near the forefront of the protest movement".

 Community organizations

 Various community organizations have responded to the events with messages condemning racism.

 Organizations representing most religious organizations in the United States, including the National Council of Churches, numerous bishops representing various churches, 26 Jewish organizations, the Hindu American Foundation (HAF), the Sikh Coalition, the Buddhist Churches of America and others released statements condemning the murder of George Floyd and calling for racial justice.

 Multiple community organizations representing South Asians including the Association of Indian American Doctors and various branches of the Federation of Indian Associations have also issued statements about the incident.